 A custom back-lit fluorescent bluescreen was used for the final battle, both for the creature and actors.
 “It was a very complex sequence,” Muren said.
 “Not many films end with ten minutes of bluescreen actors in front of created backgrounds.”
 The background eventually ended up to be a dark sky with ‘boiling clouds’.
 The background plates for the cloud formations were filmed in Hawaii.

-Despite the long learning process for it, the fundamental advantage of go-motion is that it allows the puppet to move during the exposure of a frame — which means filming it with natural motion blur, thus allowing for more organic movements than conventional stop-motion animation.
+Despite the long learning process, the advantage of go-motion is that it allows the puppet to move during the exposure of a frame — allowing natural motion blur to come about in the sequence, as opposed to stop-motion.
 In addition, according to Barwood, go-motion “allows the animator to store his ideas, the way you’d write them down if you were writing a script.”
 Robbins had unprecedented control over the animation.
-Tippett explained, saying that “if the director saw the puppet was moving too slowly, he could say, ‘well, I want it to go faster.’
+Tippett explained: “if the director saw the puppet was moving too slowly, he could say, ‘well, I want it to go faster.’
 You’d shoot yourself if he told you that after you spent two days doing conventional animation.
 But this way, we just entered another value and could speed it up by almost any percentage he wanted.”
 Carson added: “the director was able to treat the effects shots the same way he treated the live-action.
 That caused us a lot of headaches and a lot of grumbling, but it’s the way most directors like to work.”

 Sam Comstock supervised the compositing process.
 He was dissatisfied with some of the results, saying that “there was a little trouble on some of them with teeth.
 What looks like a matte line isn’t really.
 It’s the shadow of the part of the tooth that wasn’t illuminated, and that’s just the way it had to be lit.
 It doesn’t really light up the way a bunch of flame inside his mouth would light up.
 So there wasn’t a whole lot we could do about that.
 If you have a tooth that’s lit from one side, it’s going to be dark on one side.
 It would be too fastidious — even for us, I think — to try to animate in illumination for each tooth.”

-When Valerian bravely enters the Dragon’s lair to collect shed scales, she is attacked by one of Vermithrax’s progeny.
-The baby Dragons were designed by Ken Ralston.
-David Bunnett again started the design process; he tried to find a physical appearance that would not inspire sympathy in the viewers.
+When Valerian enters the Dragon’s lair to collect shed scales, she is attacked by one of Vermithrax’s babies.
+The baby dragons were designed by Ken Ralston.
+David Bunnett kickstarted the design process; he tried to find a physical appearance that would not inspire sympathy in the viewers.
 This fundamental guideline was due to the fact Galen was to brutally slay the creatures, and a creature for which the audience could have had affections for would have been counter-productive for the scene.

-Bunnett commented on the designing process, saying that “the essential problem with the babies was that the baby of any species is cute and adorable.”
+Bunnett commented on the process, saying that “the essential problem with the babies was that the baby of any species is cute and adorable.”
 Some designs were finalized but discarded.
-Bunnett commented: “we had one that looked like an eagle chick — tiny little flappy wings.
+Bunnett continues: “we had one that looked like an eagle chick — tiny little flappy wings.
 You couldn’t even use it on Saturday morning television it was so cute.”
-Bunnett identified in the large eyes a key design element to achieve empathy from the audience, and decided that the dragonettes should have relatively small eyes.
+Bunnett identified large eyes as a key design element to achieve empathy from the audience; thus, the dragonettes should go in the opposite direction and be endowed with small eyes.
 Ken Ralston then designed the final appearance, infusing “a lot of bulldog and bat in the face.”
-He also included details that would later grow and develop in the adult stage: a rudimentary horn on the snout, a small tail, and long arms with still undeveloped membrane.
+He also included ‘reverse-engineered’ details that would later grow and develop in the adult stage: a rudimentary horn on the snout, a small tail, and long arms with still undeveloped membrane.

 The three babies were created as full-sized puppets by Ken Ralston, Chris Walas and David Carson, in addition to the single, featureless miniature model used for the scene where Vermithrax realizes its progeny is dead.
 One of them was to be decapitated and featured separated head and body parts that could be easily cut apart.
 Once on set, the full-sized dragonettes were operated from beneath, through holes in the floor of the cave set.
 The puppeteers were provided with monitors that allowed them to watch the movements of their puppets.
 The puppeteers had to stand to the fake blood and KY jelly (used to make the creatures’ skin glisten) dripping through the holes.